One-person operation: Denmark

 On 7 June 2013, the Danish Ministry of Transport decided to implement one-person operation on the tendered Coastal Line, which led to the sacking of 50 guards.
 The one-person operation was set to start from 15 December 2013.
 Meanwhile, sickness absence among the sacked guards rose to six times the normal levels, resembling "sick-out" strike action.
 This compelled the train operating company DSB Øresund to offer the sacked guards a "stay healthy bonus" of up to 5000 Danish kroner per month (about US$900 or GB£600).
 The safety approval of one-person operation on the Coastal Line is part of a joint DSB one-person operation project, which entails that the Coastal Line will not be one-person operated before DSB has managed to obtain safety approval for other lines first.
 In August 2015 DSB stated that they would reevaluate whether or not they would implement one person operation on the Coastal Line.
 DSB stated at the same time, that they did not expect one man operation to be implemented on the Coastal Line in 2015.

 The trains operated by Arriva on the rural single-track railways of Jutland have been one-person operated since Arriva won a tender to operate the lines in 2003.
 The small train company Nordjyske Jernbaner which operates in the sparsely populated most northern parts of Denmark also uses exclusively one-person operated trains.
 The railway companies Regionstog and Lokalbanen, operating the single-track railways of Zealand, use solely one-person operated trains as well.

 On all Danish one-person operated passenger trains, ticket inspectors still board the train now and then to perform spot checks.

-European Union

-In the EU, train Drivers have an EU licence, and national certificates according to Directive 2007/59/EC.

-With ERTMS, the driver has to communicate with the signaller.

-In the EUR, there are also other crew members performing safety-critical tasks.

-Some of these safety task, such as passenger protection and evacuation might be harmonized, while procedure-related and rolling‑stock dependent tasks, such as door closure may vary depending on the trains operated by the company.

-Those safety task may include, depending on the country: Check train composition, Checks and test before departure, Train departure at any station, Train run, Operation in degraded mode, Operation in emergency situations.

-The other crew members performing safety-critical task are regulated at national level, with regulations which are not fully compliant with EU legal framework as they restrict business.
-Thus, they should be reviewed by each member nation with the Railway Safety Directive.